Haskell-Things/HSlice/README.md

 #### *What sick, twisted masochists did this?*

-[Catherine Moresco](http://catmores.co) and [Noah Halford](http://noahhalford.com/) are two fourth-year undergraduates at the University of Chicago.
+[Catherine Moresco](http://catmores.co) and [Noah Halford](http://noahhalford.com/) are two fourth-year undergraduates at the University of Chicago who originally wrote this.

+[Julia Longtin](http://implicitcad.org) is the developer that picked it up, and is cleaning it off, to run her printers.

 #### *Can I contribute?*

-Go ahead.
-At your own risk.
+Pull requests welcome. drop by #implicitcad on freenode IRC, or sign up for the implicitcad mailing list, OR email the author at julia.longtin@gmail.com!